 cron” job, and all done, right?
 While this is a relatively easy and robust solution, giving immediate access to my data with no post-processing required, what I do not have is the (space-efficient) rollback/versioning: the ability to, e.g., restore a file that might have been deleted two weeks ago, accidentally or otherwise, knowingly or otherwise.
 We could rsync to different subdirectories each time to maintain history, but then things get ridiculously large very quickly.

 Now, there actually is a really elegant trick called “rsync snapshots” which creates hard links from each successive snapshot to its older counterpart if it exists in the archive.
-This has much of the savings of the “deduplication” of the new generation of backup programs (though, coming at a file-level granularity instead of subfile chunk, it is not quite as efficient), as well as a bunch of other benefits.
-In fact, I will venture to put a large prior on you, too, using and liking this system if you use or have recently used a Mac, as this is the basis of how their Time Machine works.
+In some circumstances, this has some of the savings of the “deduplication” of the new generation of backup programs.
+Though, coming at a file-level granularity instead of subfile chunk, it is not quite as efficient.
+More problematically, this space savings is lost when you rename a higher-level directory.
+However, it otherwise works well enough for most people most of the he time, and, in fact, I will venture to put a large prior on you, too, using and liking this system if you use or have recently used a Mac, as this is the basis of how their Time Machine works.

 rsnapshot essentially wraps up the “rsync + hard links” trick that I describe above into a nice little self-contained full-featured program that I would strongly encourage you all to checkout as it might be all that you really need.
 And answering “Why not rsnapshot (for a backup system)” is a little more hard to answer than the above.
 Frankly, there might not even be a good answer as depending on your use case, rsnapshot might work just fine, and bring with it a few advantageous over the system(s) discussed below.
 One “disadvantage” is data privacy: if you have any worry that your data might be stolen then it is worth noting that one of the major things that the new generation of backup systems have over rsync-based ones is integrated (native) encryption or some other form of data security (along with deduplication and, in some cases, built-in compression).
 Now it seems to me this is easy enough to wrap into an rsync pipeline, though this adds extra hassle and processing and fragility.
 But more to the point, for me, is that I really do not care all that much about the privacy of most of the data that I am backing up: the vast majority of my work is open source anyway, and I publish all my photographs on Flickr, and the few things that I do want to keep private (e.g., passwords and credit cards) are all in encrypted files anyway.